-- 6.8.6 Lamp holders and lamps used in navigation lights shall comply with the requirements of 3.1.7, Part III "Signal Means" of the Rules for the Equipment of Sea-Going Ships. - 6.8.7 For navigation lights using light-emitting diodes (LEDs) in addition to the indication of navigation lights switching as required in 6.8.4 and the alarm as required in 6.8.5, provision shall be made for visual and audible alarms operating automatically in case luminous intensity of the light reduces below the level required in 3.1.7, Part III "Signal Means" of the Rules for the Equipment of Sea-Going Ships.
-In the absence of such alarms, it is permitted to use LEDs within their lifespan notified by the manufacturer. - 6.8.8 All indicators on the navigation lights switchboard shall be dimmable, the brightness of a display, if fitted, shall be controllable. - 6.8.9 Navigation lights switchboard shall support standard serial interfaces for data exchange with shipboard systems.
+- 6.8.6 Lamp holders and lamps used in navigation lights shall comply with the requirements of 3.1.7, Part III "Signal Means" of the RS Rules/E. - 6.8.7 For navigation lights using light-emitting diodes (LEDs) in addition to the indication of navigation lights switching as required in 6.8.4 and the alarm as required in 6.8.5, provision shall be made for visual and audible alarms operating automatically in case luminous intensity of the light reduces below the level required in 3.1.7, Part III "Signal Means" of the RS Rules/E. In the absence of such alarms, it is permitted to use LEDs within their lifespan notified by the manufacturer. - 6.8.8 All indicators on the navigation lights switchboard shall be dimmable, the brightness of a display, if fitted, shall be controllable. - 6.8.9 Navigation lights switchboard shall support standard serial interfaces for data exchange with shipboard systems.
 For transferring alarms to external systems and receiving acknowledgements of alarms from external systems a bi-directional interface complying with IEC 61162 series shall be used.